Catoosa From HERE to CAREER Academy students earn first certificates

-“Georgia Northwestern Technical College,” CCPS Superintendent Denia Reese told the gathering, “has an exceptional Industrial Systems Technology Program and a modern, high-tech lab here on the Catoosa County Campus.”
+“Georgia Northwestern Technical College,” Catoosa Schools Superintendent Denia Reese told the gathering, “has an exceptional Industrial Systems Technology Program and a modern, high-tech lab here on the Catoosa County Campus.”

 “According to GNTC administrators and instructor Cody Brewer,” Reese continued, “these students have been highly engaged and have succeeded beyond expectations.
 Every student here has A's and B’s in their first semester in the program.”